Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/03-directories/page-01.md

 <div class="divider-heading"></div>

 We organize these different files into groups, just like you do with your other non-web-based files.
-We commonly refer to the containers of these files as "folders," because that's how they function.
-Most operating systems represent these folders with graphic icons (folders), to make visual associations.
+We commonly refer to the containers of these files as "folders" because that's how they function.
+Most operating systems represent these folders with graphic icons (folders) to make visual associations.

 <div style="padding: 20px 0px 80px 0px;">
   <p align="center">